KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the call is to an System.ServiceModel.ICommunicationObject object that has aborted.

-    [System.ServiceModel.CommunicationObjectAbortedException]::New("the call is to an System.ServiceModel.ICommunicationObject object that has aborted.")
+    throw [System.ServiceModel.CommunicationObjectAbortedException]::New("the call is to an System.ServiceModel.ICommunicationObject object that has aborted.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.ServiceModel.CommunicationObjectAbortedException.aspx)